Iran's leader rejects call to surrender, saying US intervention would cause 'irreparable damage'

 He rejected any talk of a setback to Iran’s nuclear research and development from the Israeli strikes, saying, “Our scientists will continue their work.”

-Two flights from Larnaca, Cyprus, landed at Tel Aviv’s Ben Gurion International Airport on Wednesday morning, said Lisa Dvir, an airport spokesperson.

-Israel closed its airspace to commercial flights because of the ballistic missile attacks, leaving tens of thousands of Israelis stranded abroad.
-The conflict has disrupted flight patterns across the region.

 Frankel reported from Jerusalem.
-Associated Press writers Amir Vahdat and Nasser Karimi in Iran, and Jamey Keaten in Geneva, contributed.
+Associated Press writers Amir Vahdat, Nasser Karimi and Mehdi Fattahi in Iran, Jamey Keaten in Geneva, Aamer Madhani in Washington and Isabel DeBre in Buenos Aires, Argentina, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.